peter88213/nv_xx/docs/book_view.md

 ![novelibre screenshot](images/book_view03.png)

-${Auto number chapters/parts when refreshing the tree}
+### ${Auto number chapters when refreshing the tree}, ${Auto number parts when refreshing the tree}

-:   If this checkbox is ticked, all chapters/parts are automatically
-    numbered each time [the tree is
-    refreshed](file_menu.html#refresh-tree).
-The chapter titles are
-    replaced with a `prefix-number-suffix` pattern (without the dashes).
+If this checkbox is ticked, all chapters/parts are automatically numbered each time the tree is refreshed.
+The chapter titles are replaced with a `prefix-number-suffix` pattern (without the dashes).

 > **Hint**
 >
 > You can optionally exclude individual chapters/parts from
-> auto-numbering in the [Chapter/part
+> auto-numbering in the Chapter/part properties.
-> properties](chapter_view.html#do-not-auto-number-this-chapter-part).

 Prefix and suffix entries can be completed by pressing the `Enter` key.